 To configure your Nextcloud to send out e-mail notifications a working Email configuration is mandatory.

 Furthermore it is recommended to configure the background job

-Cron as described in Background jobs.
+Cron as described in Defining background jobs.

 There is also a configuration option